Brandoncyu/image-resizer-server/README.md

 }
 ```

 You will need to copy and paste your filepath of the raw image, and add the end of your post route when making a request to the server.
-For instance, if the path to one of your raw images is:
+For instance, if the **file path** to one of your raw images is:

 ```
 /Users/admin/Desktop/Brandon1.jpg